awsdocs/aws-java-developer-guide/doc_source/examples-ec2-key-pairs.rst

 ====================

 To list your key pairs or to get information about them, call the |ec2client|'s :methodname:`describeKeyPairs` method.
-It returns a :aws-java-class:`DescribeKeyPairsRequest
+It returns a :aws-java-class:`DescribeKeyPairsResult
-<services/ec2/model/DescribeKeyPairsRequest>` that you can use to access the list of key pairs by
+<services/ec2/model/DescribeKeyPairsResult>` that you can use to access the list of key pairs by
 calling its :methodname:`getKeyPairs` method, which returns a list of :aws-java-class:`KeyPairInfo
 <services/ec2/model/KeyPairInfo>` objects.